das-developers/das2py-server/docs/CmdTemplates.md

 The default templates are located in the `etc/commands.json` file in your server root install directory.
-Most of the commands used by the default templates are provided by the [das2C](https://github.com/das-developers/das2C) module.
-These stream processes are written in C for efficency.
+Most of the commands used by the default templates are provided by the [das2C](https://github.com/das-developers/das2C) module, as these stream processes are written in C for efficency.

+**Note** This is not a complete text transformation language, and it's not ment to be.
+Of course there are many http query parameter combinations that can not be translated into just any command line text.
+The desire is to provide something flexible enough to handle the many cases encountere over the years while serving space phyiscs data streams.

 ## Command Template Format